shervinea/cheatsheet-translation/tr/cheatsheet-deep-learning.md

 **16. Step 2: Perform forward propagation to obtain the corresponding loss.**

-&#10230; 2.Adım: Denk gelen kaybı elde etmek için, ileri yayılım gerçekleştirilir.
+&#10230; 2.
+Adım: Denk gelen kaybı elde etmek için, ileri yayılım gerçekleştirilir.

 <br>

 **17. Step 3: Backpropagate the loss to get the gradients.**

-&#10230; 3.Adım: Gradyanları elde etmek için kayba geri yayılım uygulanır.
+&#10230; 3.
+Adım: Gradyanları elde etmek için kayba geri yayılım uygulanır.

 <br>

 **18. Step 4: Use the gradients to update the weights of the network.**

-&#10230; 4.Adım: Ağın ağırlıklarını güncellemek için gradyanlar kullanılır.
+&#10230; 4.
+Adım: Ağın ağırlıklarını güncellemek için gradyanlar kullanılır.

 <br>